-Any disruption in the operation of our distribution centers could result in our inability to meet our customers' expectations, higher costs, an inability to stock our stores, or longer lead time associated with distributing merchandise.
-Any such disruption within our supply chain network, including damage or destruction to one of our five regional distribution centers, could result in decreased net sales, increased costs and reduced profits.
+Any disruption in our supply chain could result in our inability to meet our customers' expectations, higher costs, an inability to stock our stores, or longer lead time associated with distributing merchandise.
+Any such disruption within our supply chain network could also result in decreased net sales, increased costs and reduced profits.